top of page

 By The Numbers

-At the end of the 2023 school year, 74% of Head Start students met or exceeded the expected skill level for regulating their own emotions and behaviors
+At the end of the 2023-2024 school year, 98% of Early Head Start students met or exceeded the expected skill level for interacting with their peers.

 87%